emmanuelalafaa97/de-capstone-packaging-Emmanuel_Alafaa/README.md

-# Multi-Source Data Enrichment Pipeline
+#  Packaging a Multi-Source Data Enrichment Pipeline

 <p>This project implements a data pipeline that fetches data from multiple API endpoints, handles pagination, enriches product data with seller information, and generates performance insights.
 The pipeline is configurable, modular, and built using production-grade ETL patterns.</p>